kwangmo-yang/oled-drift-diffusion-simulation/README.md

 ```

 This checks algebraic agreement with an independent translation of the original positive-density RHS, field and contact edge cases, particle conservation, grid and voltage quadrature, a 25-point DC sweep, target-current search, exciton residuals, solver tolerance sensitivity, transient equivalence, and Python timing comparisons.
 It writes `validation/validation_report.json`, numerical fixtures, and sweep states.
 The timing comparison is between Python solver configurations; it is not a measured comparison with MATLAB or `ode15s`.
 The full run can take several minutes.

-## Scope

-The code is intended as a research example and numerical starting point.
-It does not include lateral pixel physics, TFT backplane or driver electronics, optical outcoupling, thermal aging, or a device-specific fit to measured J–V–L data.
-Simulation outputs should be checked against measured data before drawing device conclusions.